Tidal triggers and the predictability of solar activity: Introduction

 In addition to the huge energy reservoirs provided by differential rotation and toroidal magnetic fields, there are other sources that can cause neutrally stable Rossby waves to become unstable.
 One of them was recently discussed by \cite{Horstmann2023} who considered the tidal forces exerted by the revolving planets on the Sun.
-When forced by realistic-amplitude tides, magneto-Rossby waves were shown to acquire velocities in the order of m/s or larger, depending on a damping parameter whose precise value is, however, still unknown.
+When forced by realistic-amplitude tides, magneto-Rossby waves were shown to acquire velocities of the order of m/s or larger, depending on a damping parameter whose precise value is, however, still unknown.
 Based on this result, it was demonstrated by \cite{Stefani2024} that the two-planet spring tides of Venus-Jupiter (with period 118 days), Earth-Jupiter (199 days), and Venus-Earth (292 days) lead to a beat period of 11.07 years which corresponds remarkably well to the Schwabe cycle.
+Saturn, whose tidal effect on the Sun is much weaker, only comes into play when considering the rosette-like barycentric motion of the Sun, which is known to be governed by the 19.86-year Jupiter-Saturn synodic cycle.
+While the internal flow structure triggered by the interaction of this barycentric motion with the Sun's rotation around its 7$^{\circ}$ inclined axis is still under scrutiny \citep{Shirley2023,Pierron2026}, its inclusion in our dynamo model via a parametrization produced a long-term solar activity spectrum that remarkably aligns with that observed in climate-related sediments from Lake Lisan (see Figure 9 in \cite{Stefani2024}).
+The most striking feature of the emerging spectral peaks is the 193-year beat period, which appears to correspond to the Suess-de Vries cycle.

-Another beat period of 1.723 years was found to agree very precisely with the dominant period underlying the occurrence of ground level enhancement (GLE) events \citep{Stefani2025}.
+Yet another, much shorter beat period of 1.723\,years was revealed by \cite{Stefani2025} and shown to coincide precisely with the dominant period underlying the occurrence of ground level enhancement (GLE) events.
 This work also confirmed the remarkable finding of \cite{Velasco2018} that those GLE events exhibit phase stability over nearly six solar cycles.

 In view of this phase stability, and the time lag of approximately 1.7 years between the solar storm of 2024 May 10 and the strong X-class flare of 2026 February 1, it is tempting to take a closer look into the potential predictability of space weather events\footnote{When asked by spaceweather.com about the potential impact of the upcoming Venus-Earth-Jupiter alignment on solar activity, one of us (F.S.) made on 2026 January 7 the following prediction: ``If the alignment excites magneto-Rossby waves as our model predicts, we might expect a higher probability of strong solar activity 40 to 60 days from now'' (https://spaceweather.com/archive.php?view=1\&day=07\&month=01\&year=2026).
 Unfortunately, due to a bug in the underlying code, this estimate was off by one month and should have read ``10 to 30 days from now'', which would have included the 2026 February 1 event.
 Further details on that issue will be discussed below.}.
 This is precisely the subject matter of the present paper.
 It goes beyond our previous work \citep{Stefani2025} in two respects.
 Firstly, in addition to the 72 GLE events, we will analyze a series of 37 S-class events for which we will also find phase stability with a dominant period that is very close to that of the GLE events.